 Career Advisory Network

 The Career Advisory Network is an informational/networking tool for use by students and alumni seeking guidance as they explore career options.
 The program allows students or alumni to contact volunteer alumni advisors and ask questions about particular practice areas, geographic dynamics, market trends, or obtain valuable career advice.
 Volunteers are not contacted to solicit employment opportunities.
 Alumni from all across the country can serve as a part of the Career Advisory Network.

 Mock Interview Program

-CAAS and many student organizations host a number of panels during the school year designed to educate students on particular areas of law or various career paths.
+Career and Academic Services and many student organizations host a number of panels during the school year designed to educate students on particular areas of law or various career paths.
 Students always value hearing from alumni representing as wide a spectrum as possible: employer size; private vs. public employers; career changers; and different expertise levels.
 Panels usually take place during the lunch hour or at 5:00 pm in one of the law school classrooms.